Rhianna (English singer)

-Rhianna Hannah Louise Kenny (born 1983) simply known as Rhianna, is an English R&B singer.
+Rhianna Elizabeth Kenny (born 1982) known mononymously as Rhianna, is an English R&B singer.

 Early life

 Born to David and Linda Kenny, Rhianna started her career as a backing vocalist for her brother LSK's band.
 She started her solo career in the 2000s.

 Music

 Solo career (2002–2005)

 She signed a recording contract with Sony Music to record her debut album, Get On.
 She was initially successful in the UK and Ireland with her debut single "Oh Baby" reaching number 18 on the UK Singles Chart.
 However, her second single "Word Love" failed to reach the top 40 and the third, "I Love Every Little Thing About You," missed the top 75 altogether.
 When the album Get On also failed to reach the UK Albums Chart top 75, it effectively ended her solo career.

 She has supported Beverley Knight on her 2003–2004 Who I Am UK tour and was the backing vocalist for trip hop act Faithless during their live performances in 2005.